Deben (unit): Protocurrency

 It has been speculated that pieces of metal weighing a deben were kept in boxes, taken to markets, and were used as a means of exchange.
 Archaeologists have been unable to find any such standardized pieces of precious metal.
 On the other hand, it is documented that debens served to compare values.
+On the well-known Juridical stela from the reign of the Sixteenth Dynasty king Nebiryraw I, debt of 60 gold deben (consisting in fact of gold, copper, grain, and clothes as listed on the stela) was worth the governorship of el-Kab.
 In the 19th Dynasty, a slave girl priced four deben and one kite of silver was paid for with various goods: 6 bronze vessels, 10 deben of copper, 15 linen garments, a shroud, a blanket, and a pot of honey.

 Legacy

-Debens appeared in the computer game Pharaoh as its currency (in the form of gold).
+Deben appeared in the computer game Pharaoh as its currency (in the form of gold).